mike-cha-kr/UIKit-iOS-Swift/README.md

 ## Introduction

 Sendbird UIKit for iOS is a development kit with an user interface that enables an easy and fast integration of standard chat features into new or existing client apps.
-Here is a UIKit sample for iOS in the submodule which you can download and test various customization.
+Here is a UIKit sample for iOS in the submodule which you can download and test basic chat features and various customization.

 - **SendBirdUIKit-Sample** is a chat app which contains custom sample code for various key features written in Swift.